 With various states and counties around the U.S. restricting in-person learning this fall, many parents face difficult decisions on balancing working and child care obligations during COVID-19.
 Employers, eager to retain their employees and maintain productivity, are being pushed to explore child care solutions for their workforce.
 However, the potential liability associated with offering these services to their employees can be significant.
 Employers must weigh these potential liabilities with the benefits gained by its workforce.
-Below is an overview of the risks and potential insurance ramifications to consider when evaluating the options of an employer administered child care program, contracting with a third party child care program, and allowing employees to bring their children to the worksite.
+Below is an overview of the risks and potential insurance ramifications to consider when evaluating the options of offering an employer-administered child care program, contracting with a third-party child care program, and allowing employees to bring their children to the worksite.

 Employer-run Child Care

 One of the main advantages of a self-administered child care program is that the employer has complete control of management/administrative decisions.
 This may include decisions around adjusting staffing ratios depending on employees’ child care needs, the site or location of services, and the services offered.
 Having available child care services may also favor the employer as a valuable recruitment and retention tool.

 Employer-run child care can be costly, difficult to administer, and a potential hotbed for liability.